Inverse Spectral Problems for Collapsing Manifolds I: Uniqueness and Stability: Stability of inverse problem

-{\bf Proof.} To prove this Theorem it is enough to show that, for any $\e>0$, there is $\delta >0$, such that if the conditions of the Theorem are satisfied with this $\delta$, then (\ref{2.28.07.10}) is valid with $\e$ instead of $\omega_r(\delta)$.
+{\bf Proof of Theorem \ref{main stability thm}.} To prove the result it is enough to show that, for any $\e>0$, there is $\delta >0$, such that if the conditions of the theorem are satisfied with this $\delta$, then (\ref{2.28.07.10}) is valid with $\e$ instead of $\omega_r(\delta)$.